New Moon on

 True anomaly ∠278.5°

-The true anomaly is ∠278.5°.
-At the beginning of the next synodic month the true anomaly is going to be ∠308.6°.
+The true anomaly of the Moon orbit is ∠278.5° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠308.6°.

 Moon after apogee

-6 days after point of apogee on 31 March 2027 at 01:33 in ♑ Capricorn.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 7 days, until the Moon reaches the point of next perigee on 14 April 2027 at 00:41 in ♌ Leo.
+6 days since point of apogee on 31 March 2027 at 01:33 in ♑ Capricorn the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 7 days until the Moon reaches the point of next perigee on 14 April 2027 at 00:41 in ♌ Leo.

 Distance to Moon 387 832 km